alexisihezue/Portfolio/README.md

-# Projects
+# Independent Projects
-miscellaneous projects I've done/am doing
+These are a combination of class and independent projects I have worked on showcasing my development.